JohnAeris/Dota2Dict-App/README.md

 <h3>BUILD STATUS</h3>

 <p align="justify"> Currently, the heroes and items that I have put in the application are limited, and it still has a few bugs that I cannot solve.
-However, I will fix it once my
-knowledge expands android development and debugging. </p>
+However, I will fix it once my knowledge expands about android development and debugging. </p>

 <h3>FEATURES</h3>